eda-ricercatore/admin-notes/skill-set/domain-specific/eda-ai-ml.md

 + epitaxy
 	- for crystal growth or material deposition to form new crystalline layers with one/multiple well-defined orientations with respect to the crystalline seed layer
 	- this creates/grows an ultrapure, virtually defect-free silicon layer
++ select type of wafer to be used
++ CMP, chemical-mechanical planarization
++ cleaning of the wafer
++ STI, shallow trench isolation
++ well formation
++ gate module formation
++ source and drain module formation

 Gate oxide and implants, between FEOL and BEOL: